-- 2. Maintain specific groundwater elevations within all areas of the basin consistent with the Water Forum "solution." - 3.
+- 1. Maintain the long-term average groundwater extraction rate at or below 273,000 acrefeet per year. - 2.
+Maintain specific groundwater elevations within all areas of the basin consistent with the Water Forum "solution." - 3.
 Protect against any potential inelastic land surface subsidence by limiting subsidence to no more than 0.007 feet per 1 foot of drawdown in the groundwater basin. - 4.
-Protect against any adverse impacts to surface water flows in the American, Cosumnes, and Sacramento rivers. - 5.
+Protect against any adverse impacts to surface water flows in the American, Cosumnes and Sacramento rivers. - 5.
 Water quality objectives: - a.
-Total dissolved solids (TDS) concentration of less than 1,000 milligrams per liter (mg/l). - b.
+Total Dissolved Solids (TDS) concentration of less than 1,000 milligrams per liter (mg/l). - b.
 Nitrate (NO3) concentration of less than 45 mg/l. - c.
-Volatile organic compounds (VOC).
+Volatile Organic Compounds (VOC).